-The following is intended only as a brief summary of the material U.S. federal income tax consequences of the Equity Incentive Plan.
+The following is intended only as a brief summary of the material U.S. federal income tax consequences of the Equity Plan.
 The tax consequences to a participant will generally depend upon the type of award issued to the participant.
-In general, if a participant recognizes ordinary income in connection with the grant, vesting or exercise of an award, we will be entitled to a corresponding deduction equal to the amount of the income recognized by the participant.
+In general, if a participant recognizes ordinary income in connection with the grant, vesting or exercise of an award, we will be entitled to a corresponding deduction equal to the amount of the income recognized by the participant, subject to the limitations of Section 162(m) of the Code, if applicable.
 This summary does not address the effects of other federal taxes (including possible "golden parachute" excise taxes) or taxes imposed under state, local or foreign tax laws.

 Options and Stock Appreciation Rights.
 In general, a participant does not have taxable income upon the grant of an option or a stock appreciation right.
 The participant will recognize ordinary income upon exercise of a nonqualified stock option equal to the excess of the fair market value of shares acquired on exercise over the aggregate option price for the shares.
 Upon exercising a stock appreciation right, the participant will recognize ordinary income equal to the cash or fair market value of the shares received.
 A participant will not recognize ordinary income upon exercise of an ISO, except that the alternative minimum tax may apply.
 If a participant disposes of shares acquired upon exercise of an ISO before the end of the applicable holding periods, the participant will recognize ordinary income.
 Otherwise, a sale of shares acquired by exercise of an option or a stock appreciation right generally will result in short-term or long-term capital gain or loss measured by the difference between the sale price and the participant's tax basis in the shares.
-We normally can claim a tax deduction equal to the amount recognized as ordinary income by a participant in connection with an option or stock appreciation right, but no tax deduction relating to a participant's capital gains.
+We normally can claim a tax deduction equal to the amount recognized as ordinary income by a participant in connection with a nonqualified stock option or stock appreciation right, except as discussed below regarding Section 162(m) of the Code.
+We cannot claim a tax deduction relating to a participant's capital gains.
 We will not be entitled to any tax deduction with respect to an ISO if the participant holds the shares for the applicable ISO holding periods before selling or transferring the shares.

 Restricted Stock, Restricted Stock Units, Performance Shares, Performance Units and Other Stock-Based Awards.
-If an award is subject to a restriction on transferability and a substantial risk of forfeiture (for example, restricted stock), the participant generally must recognize ordinary income equal to the fair market value of the transferred amounts at the earliest time either the transferability restriction or risk of forfeiture lapses.
+If an award is subject to a restriction on transferability and a substantial risk of forfeiture (for example, restricted stock), the participant generally must recognize ordinary income equal to the fair market value of the transferred shares or amounts at the earliest time either the transferability restriction or risk of forfeiture lapses.
 If an award has no restriction on transferability or is not subject to a substantial risk of forfeiture, the participant generally must recognize ordinary income equal to the cash or the fair market value of shares received.
 We can ordinarily claim a tax deduction in an amount equal to the ordinary income recognized by the participant, except as discussed below regarding Section 162(m) of the Code.
 A participant may irrevocably elect to accelerate the taxable income to the time of grant of restricted stock rather than upon lapse of restrictions on transferability or the risk of forfeiture (Section 83(b) election).